 BAckground

 I am a classically trained pianist with over 10 years experience in teaching, accompaniment, and composing.
 I began my studies as a young child with extensive music theory, ear training, and classical music education.
-Through my experiences in various Chicago musical groups from 2006 until 2025, I found inspiration in the value of bringing music into the lives of children.
-My motivation is rooted in the hope to pass on well-rounded ability and lifelong knowledge in music.
+Through my experiences in various Chicago musical groups from 2006 until 2025, I found inspiration in the value of bringing music into the lives of others.

 MISSION